jadecobra/python_tdd_exercises/CALCULATOR.md

 # How to create a Calculator using Test Driven Development

-We are going to explore creating a calculator in python using Test Driven Development
+We are going to explore creating a calculator with python using Test Driven Development

 ### Prerequisites